 Fresh air and nature reduce stress.

-Is fresh air35 important for sauna health?
+Is fresh air important for sauna health6?

 Yes.
 Good air helps breathing.

-Why do Nordic cultures prefer outdoor saunas36?
+Why do Nordic cultures prefer outdoor saunas?

 They value nature and cold air contrast.